DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 - Download the [docker-compose-https.yaml](docker-compose-https.yaml) and save this file in your working dir.
 - Edit the file and assign the appropriate values in the all `<PLACEHOLDER>`.
-- In this case, HTTPS listeners for each ODM service will be added to the load balancer.
+- In this mode, HTTPS listeners for each ODM service will be added to the load balancer.
 You need to assign the arn of the [ACM public certificate](https://console.aws.amazon.com/acm/home) at `x-elbv2` custom extension.
 The ssl policy is set to TLS1.3 `ELBSecurityPolicy-TLS13-1-2-2021-06` policy.
 For more information, see [Create an HTTPS listener for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies).

 ```
 x-elbv2: